ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ### Stand-alone features

-If you already have a commercial license for one of the **stand-alone features**, you need to configure the `config.LicenseKey` setting properly.
+If you already have a commercial license for one of the **stand-alone features**, you need to configure the `config.licenseKey` setting properly.

 This concerns users holding licences for the following standalone options:
 * Non real-time collaboration features, including: